-My Story Part 1
+My Story, Part 1

 January 6, 2016

+That night at about 10:00 pm, I was having a glass of wine before bed.
+I sent a text to my son to come up from downstairs.
+I don’t remember anything after that text.
+He knew it was a serious attack, he called my daughter.
 I told her that I felt like my heart was coming out of my throat.
-I was sweating and struggling for air.
+I was sweating and struggling and gasping for air.
 My feet and legs were burning from what I would later find out was lack of oxygen.
-My daughter tried talking to me, I told her I thought I was dying and thankfully she had the sense to call an ambulance.
+My daughter tried talking to me, I told her I thought I was dying.
+That was when she called the ambulance.

 In January of 2016, I would spend 5 days in a coma, 18 days in ICU and 23 days total in hospital.